adamrmoss/vue-svg/README.md

 # vue-svg
-A library for creating animated SVGs as Vue.js components
+A library for creating procedurally animated SVGs as Vue.js components